Seton Hill University

 Along with new technologies, the University is also a spearheading force in academic development; new majors are introduced every year!
-Recent additions to Seton Hill’s repertoire include data analytics, cybersecurity, global studies, educational studies, healthcare administration, innovative instruction, and special education with specialization in autism.
+Recent additions to Seton Hill’s repertoire include nursing, data analytics, cybersecurity, global studies, educational studies, healthcare administration, and innovative instruction..
 Classes are taught in classrooms, labs, studios, in the field, and even online, extending Seton Hill’s impact both on campus and around the world.

 Seton Hill University is accredited nationally by the Middle States Commission on Higher Education.